casper-ecosystem/cep-78-enhanced-nft/README.md

 The `MetadataMutability` option of `Mutable` cannot be used in conjunction with `NFTIdentifierMode` modality of `Hash`.

-If `ownership_mode` is set to `minter`, `OnwerReverseLookupMode` will be set to `NoLookup`, as all tokens are inherently owned by the single minting account.
+If `ownership_mode` is set to `minter`, `OnwerReverseLookupMode` will be set to `NoLookup`, as all tokens are inherently owned by the single minting account or contract.

 ### Usage